 All messages sent and received are uniquely identified using the Message Identifier field.
 This field must be set by the Sender in the request message.
 The Receiver will set another unique value for the Message Identifier field of the response message.
-In addition to that, the Receiver will also set the Original Message Identifier field of the response message with the value of the Message Identifier field of the response message with the value of the Message Identifier field of the response message with the value of the Message Identifier field of the response message with the value of the Message Identifier field of the response message.
+In addition to that, the Receiver will also set the Original Message Identifier field of the response message with the value of the Message Identifier field of the related request message.
 This method allows a full traceability of the Request/Response messages.